East Carolina University

 Posting of Grades

 If you would like to have your grades posted on the web, where you can view them at any time, you need to fill out the Grade Posting Form and return it to Professor Karl.
 To bring the form into your word processor, just click onto the link for the form.
-After you have filled out the form, give it to Bryan or mail it to him at: Dr. Karl L. Wuensch, Dept. of Psychology, East Carolina University, Greenville, NC 27858-4353.
+After you have filled out the form, give it to Bryan or email it to Professor Karl.
 Unless you complete this form, indicating that you wish to have your grades posted as described on the form, and deliver it to Professor Karl, your grades will not be posted.
 You can find the link to posted grades near the bottom of this document.

 Please do not beg for a better grade after final grades are posted.
 Final grades are, well, final, with only two exceptions: